 - Why include: The description provides context about what the person cares about or focuses on.
 We need to know this in order to understand how the item we’re designing (website, product, etc) fits into their larger experience).

-- Example: Along with all his other deadlines, James has an article due tomorrow on how states publish and use of health data, the good and the bad.
-He’s reaching out to think tanks and major healthcare data groups to get a their thoughts on this issue.
+- Example: Along with all her other work deadlines, Pooja has a research report due in two weeks on how states publish and use of health data, the good and the bad.
+She has been reaching out to think tanks and major healthcare data groups to understand how they publish and use data in their work.